Kchaitanya30/Processing-Geographic-Data/Geo-processing ZIP Code Tabulation Area (ZCTA) Data to Add to the Massachusetts Geo-Database/README.md

 Calcualte Field
 Right Click on CNT_ETE_URB and choose Calculate field

-Input table: mass_zctas_2010_aeac84_idty_ANGL_ETE
+- Input table: mass_zctas_2010_aeac84_idty_ANGL_ETE
-Use the selected records: 544
+- Use the selected records: 544
-Field Name: CNT_ETE_URB
+- Field Name: CNT_ETE_URB
-Expression:
+- Expression:
-Then in it select CNT_ETE_URB = !CNT_ETE!
+- Then in it select CNT_ETE_URB = !CNT_ETE!
 Output description: It populates the Count of collisions in the urbanized areas

-Spatially joining Sideswipe collision type and Adding the summarized collision count to the Integrated ZCTA layer
+#### Spatially joining Sideswipe collision type and Adding the summarized collision count to the Integrated ZCTA layer

 Tool: Spatial Join
-Purpose: To join the township_and_urbanized layer with the crash points.
+- Purpose: To join the township_and_urbanized layer with the crash points.
 This operation performs a point-in-polygon process that calculates the count of all crash locations within each township polygon.

-Target Features: mass_zctas_2010_aeac84_idty_ANGL_ETE_OV
+- Target Features: mass_zctas_2010_aeac84_idty_ANGL_ETE_OV
-Join Features: mass_trac_crashes_2010_aeac84
+- Join Features: mass_trac_crashes_2010_aeac84
-Use the filtered records: 12,709
+- Use the filtered records: 12,709
-Join Operation: Join one to one
+- Join Operation: Join one to one
-Match Option: Intersect
+- Match Option: Intersect
-Output: mass_zctas_2010_aeac84_idty_ANGL_ETE_OV_OTHR_SWP
+- Output: mass_zctas_2010_aeac84_idty_ANGL_ETE_OV_OTHR_SWP
-Field Selection: Delete all fields from the join layer except  MannerCol_ctgy1 Output Description: The resulting layer contains all End to End -filtered crash points joined with the Integrated ZCTA polygons.
+- Field Selection: Delete all fields from the join layer except  MannerCol_ctgy1
+- Output Description: The resulting layer contains all End to End -filtered crash points joined with the Integrated ZCTA polygons.
 In the output layer delete Target_FID it is the Objectid of the joined layer, which is redundant

 Alter Field
-Purpose: To change the name of the field without changing its position in the table
+- Purpose: To change the name of the field without changing its position in the table

-Input table: mass_zctas_2010_aeac84_idty_ANGL_ETE_OV_OTHR_SWP
+- Input table: mass_zctas_2010_aeac84_idty_ANGL_ETE_OV_OTHR_SWP
-Field Name: Join_Count
+- Field Name: Join_Count
-New field Name: CNT_SWP
+- New field Name: CNT_SWP
-New Field Alias: CNT_SWP
+- New Field Alias: CNT_SWP
-Output Description: The field name was successfully changed to CNT_SWP.
+- Output Description: The field name was successfully changed to CNT_SWP.

 In the mass_zctas_2010_aeac84_idty_ANGL_ETE_OV_OTHR_SWP layer's Attribute table Add two new fields

 Tool: Add Field
-Purpose: To create new fields in the attribute table for storing counts of urban and non-urban collisions.
+- Purpose: To create new fields in the attribute table for storing counts of urban and non-urban collisions.
-Field Name: CNT_SWP_URB
+- Field Name: CNT_SWP_URB
-Alias: CNT_SWP_URB
+- Alias: CNT_SWP_URB
-Data Type: long
+- Data Type: long
-Create another field named CNT_SWP_NURB using the same parameters.
+- Create another field named CNT_SWP_NURB using the same parameters.

 Tool: Calcualte Field
-purpose: To populate all the null values in the fields to the 0 so that it would be easy to copy other values in it. input layer: mass_zctas_2010_aeac84_idty_ANGL_ETE_OV_OTHR_SWP For both CNT_SWP_URB AND CNT_SWP_NURB
+- purpose: To populate all the null values in the fields to the 0 so that it would be easy to copy other values in it.
+- input layer: mass_zctas_2010_aeac84_idty_ANGL_ETE_OV_OTHR_SWP
+- For both CNT_SWP_URB AND CNT_SWP_NURB
-Convert all nulls to 0
+- Convert all nulls to 0

 #### Calculating Side Swipe Collision Counts for Urban and Non-Urban Areas
 Select by attributes
-Purpose: To isolate polygons representing non-urbanized areas.
+- Purpose: To isolate polygons representing non-urbanized areas.

 Input Rows: mass_zctas_2010_aeac84_idty_ANGL_ETE_OV_OTHR_SWP
-Where: FID_new_england_urbanized_areas_2010_aeac84 is equal to -1
+- Where: FID_new_england_urbanized_areas_2010_aeac84 is equal to -1
-Outcome Description: Selects all rows where FID_new_england_urbanized_areas_2010_aeac84 equals -1, identifying polygons that represent non-urbanized areas.
+- Outcome Description: Selects all rows where FID_new_england_urbanized_areas_2010_aeac84 equals -1, identifying polygons that represent non-urbanized areas.

-Calculate Field:
+Tool: Calculate Field:
-Right Click on CNT_SWP_NURB and choose Calculate field Input table: mass_zctas_2010_aeac84_idty_ANGL_ETE_OV_OTHR_SWP Use the selected records: 454
+- Right Click on CNT_SWP_NURB and choose Calculate field
+- Input table: mass_zctas_2010_aeac84_idty_ANGL_ETE_OV_OTHR_SWP
+- Use the selected records: 454
-Field Name: CNT_SWP_NURB
+- Field Name: CNT_SWP_NURB
-Expression:
+- Expression:
-Then in it select CNT_SWP_NURB = !CNT_SWP!
+- Then in it select CNT_SWP_NURB = !CNT_SWP!
 Outcome desciption: It populates all the values that are selected in the CNT_SWP to the CNT_SWP_NURB
 By this the Count of SWP collisions that occured inthe Non urban areas is acquired ** Use Switch in the Attribute table, it selects all the rows that are not -1, which means the polygons that are urbanized **

 Calcualte Field
 Right Click on CNT_SWP_URB and choose Calculate field

-Input table: mass_zctas_2010_aeac84_idty_ANGL_OV_SWP
+- Input table: mass_zctas_2010_aeac84_idty_ANGL_OV_SWP
-Use the selected records: 544
+- Use the selected records: 544
-Field Name: CNT_SWP_URB
+- Field Name: CNT_SWP_URB
-Expression:
+- Expression:
-Then in it select CNT_SWP_URB = !CNT_SWP!
+- Then in it select CNT_SWP_URB = !CNT_SWP!
 Output description: It populates the Count of collisions in the urbanized areas

 Add field
-Layer: mass_trac_crashes_2010_aeac84
+- Layer: mass_trac_crashes_2010_aeac84
-Field name: Offland
+- Field name: Offland
-Alias: Offland
+- Alias: Offland
-Datatype: short
+- Datatype: short
-Number format: Numeric
+- Number format: Numeric
-output: It adds a new field called offland
+- output: It adds a new field called offland
-In the newly added field there will be nulls
+- In the newly added field there will be nulls

 Recode
 Right click on the Offland

 Calculate field:
-Input: mass_trac_crashes_2010_aeac84
+- Input: mass_trac_crashes_2010_aeac84
-Expression: Offland= 0
+- Expression: Offland= 0
-Output description: The nulls inthe newly created field will be changed to 0
+- Output description: The nulls inthe newly created field will be changed to 0

 Select by location
-input: mass_trac_crashes_2010_aeac84
+- input: mass_trac_crashes_2010_aeac84
-Relationship: Intersect
+- Relationship: Intersect
-Selecting Features: new_england_urbanized_areas_townships_2010_aeac84_idty
+- Selecting Features: new_england_urbanized_areas_townships_2010_aeac84_idty
-Check Invert Spatial Relationship
+- Check Invert Spatial Relationship
-Outcome description: It selects the points that are outside the polygons Calculate field
+- Outcome description: It selects the points that are outside the polygons

+Calculate field
 Input table: mass_trac_crashes_2010_aeac84

-Use the selected records: 154
+- Use the selected records: 154
-Expression:
+- Expression:
-Offland = 1
+- Offland = 1
-Outcome description: It replaces the 0 with 1 in the selected rows for the Offland field.
+- Outcome description: It replaces the 0 with 1 in the selected rows for the Offland field.
 Save the off-land collisions to a separate layer because the geo-processing will be easier

 Export Crash points layer
-Purpose: To create a new layer containing only the off-land collision points for easier geoprocessing.
+- Purpose: To create a new layer containing only the off-land collision points for easier geoprocessing.

-Input features: mass_trac_crashes_2010_aeac84
+- Input features: mass_trac_crashes_2010_aeac84
-output: mass_trac_crashes_2010_aeac84_Offland
+- output: mass_trac_crashes_2010_aeac84_Offland
-Output Description: The result will be a layer with 154 rows representing off-land collision points.
+- Output Description: The result will be a layer with 154 rows representing off-land collision points.
-Near
+- Near
-Purpose: To identify the nearest polygon for each off-land collision point and record its location coordinates.
+- Purpose: To identify the nearest polygon for each off-land collision point and record its location coordinates.

-Input: mass_trac_crashes_2010_aeac84_Offland
+- Input: mass_trac_crashes_2010_aeac84_Offland
-Near features: new_england_urbanized_areas_townships_2010_aeac84_idty
+- Near features: new_england_urbanized_areas_townships_2010_aeac84_idty
-Check location: it adds NEAR_X AND NEAR_Y to the table Output Description: Adds NEAR_X and NEAR_Y fields to the attribute table, representing the coordinates of the nearest polygon.
+- Check location: it adds NEAR_X AND NEAR_Y to the table
+- Output Description: Adds NEAR_X and NEAR_Y fields to the attribute table, representing the coordinates of the nearest polygon.

 Purpose: To incorporate the Offland collision data identified in previous steps into the integrated final layer for determining the total count of each collision category.

-Tool: Summary Statistics
+- Tool: Summary Statistics

-Input table: mass_trac_crashes_2010_aeac84_Offland
+- Input table: mass_trac_crashes_2010_aeac84_Offland

-Output table: mass_trac_crashes_2010_aeac84_Offland_smry Statistics fields:
+- Output table: mass_trac_crashes_2010_aeac84_Offland_smry Statistics fields:

-Field: MannerCol_ctg Statistic Type: Count
+- Field: MannerCol_ctg Statistic Type: Count

-Case Field: NEAR_FID, IS_URBAN, CityTown, MannerCol_ctgy
+- Case Field: NEAR_FID, IS_URBAN, CityTown, MannerCol_ctgy

-Outcome desciption: It gives a summary with count of Different MannerCor_ctgy collisions in the offland locations.
+- Outcome desciption: It gives a summary with count of Different MannerCor_ctgy collisions in the offland locations.
 Apart from that I have used CityTown, IS_URBAN( URBAN is 1 and Non-Urban is 2) and it also has NEAR_FID to join the count to the other layers.
 For this summary Count statistic type is choosen to get the count of the collision for each Collision category.
 It has 57 rows because I have used CityTown layer so that it is classified accordingly.

-Pivoting (Transposing) the Summarized Off-land Collison Counts
+#### Pivoting (Transposing) the Summarized Off-land Collison Counts
 Purpose: To convert the summarized offland collision data from a vertical (long) format to a horizontal (wide) format for easier integration with township data.

 Tool: Pivot table
-Input table: mass_trac_crashes_2010_aeac84_Offland_smry
+- Input table: mass_trac_crashes_2010_aeac84_Offland_smry
-Input fields: IS_URBAN, CityTown, NEAR_FID
+- Input fields: IS_URBAN, CityTown, NEAR_FID
-Pivot Field: MannerCol_ctgy
+- Pivot Field: MannerCol_ctgy
-Value Field: FREQUENCY
+- Value Field: FREQUENCY
-output table: mass_trac_crashes_2010_aeac84_Offland_pvt
+- output table: mass_trac_crashes_2010_aeac84_Offland_pvt
-Outcome description: The result is a transposed table where each collision category becomes a separate column, showing counts of offland collisions by township and urbanization type.
+- Outcome description: The result is a transposed table where each collision category becomes a separate column, showing counts of offland collisions by township and urbanization type.

-Add Join
+Tool: Add Join
-Input: township_idty_massTrac_ANGL_ETED_OTHR_SSWP_SVHL
+- Input: township_idty_massTrac_ANGL_ETED_OTHR_SSWP_SVHL

-Input field: OBJECTID_1
+- Input field: OBJECTID_1
-Join table: mass_trac_crashes_2010_aeac84_Offland_pvt
+- Join table: mass_trac_crashes_2010_aeac84_Offland_pvt
-Join field: NEAR_FID
+- Join field: NEAR_FID
-Outcome description: This creates a temporary join that allows the calculation of the total collision counts for each collision category by combining on-land and offland data.
+- Outcome description: This creates a temporary join that allows the calculation of the total collision counts for each collision category by combining on-land and offland data.

 Create 5 New fields in the integrated layer

 Layer: township_idty_massTrac_ANGL_ETED_OTHR_SSWP_SVHL
-New field: TOTAL_CNT_ANGL LONG NUMERIC
+- New field: TOTAL_CNT_ANGL LONG NUMERIC
-New field: TOTAL_CNT_ETED LONG NUMERIC
+- New field: TOTAL_CNT_ETED LONG NUMERIC
-New field: TOTAL_CNT_SSWP LONG NUMERIC
+- New field: TOTAL_CNT_SSWP LONG NUMERIC
-New field: TOTAL_CNT_SVHL LONG NUMERIC
+- New field: TOTAL_CNT_SVHL LONG NUMERIC
-New field: TOTAL_CNT_OTHR LONG NUMERIC
+- New field: TOTAL_CNT_OTHR LONG NUMERIC

-Calculate field and covert all the Null's inthe fields to 0 for calculation purposes
+#### Calculate field and covert all the Null's inthe fields to 0 for calculation purposes

 Populate the total values
 Tool: Calculate field
-Input table: township_idty_massTrac_ANGL_ETED_OTHR_SSWP_SVHL
+- Input table: township_idty_massTrac_ANGL_ETED_OTHR_SSWP_SVHL
-Field Name: TOTAL_CNT_ANGL
+- Field Name: TOTAL_CNT_ANGL
-Expression: TOTAL_CNT_ANGL = !CNT_ANGL! + !ANGL!
+- Expression: TOTAL_CNT_ANGL = !CNT_ANGL! + !ANGL!
-Outcome description: This step calculates the total number of ANGL collisions, combining polygon (on-land) and offland values.
+- Outcome description: This step calculates the total number of ANGL collisions, combining polygon (on-land) and offland values.
 However, an error occurred during execution, which needs to be reviewed before proceeding.
 WARNING 002858: Certain rows set to NULL due to error while evaluating python expression: typeError: unsupported operand type +: and 'NoneType' checked in the chatgpt, it says that this is a common ArcPro error, adds that one of the fields has null in it, I have rechecked both the fields and both fields have no nulls.
 Not sure about this error

+Repeated the same for other 4 collision Groups

+Expression:
+-  T_CNT_ETE = !CNT_ETE! + !End to End!
+-  T_CNT_SWP = !CNT_SWP! + !Sideswipe!
+-  T_CNT_OV = !CNT_OV! + !One Vehicle!
+-  T_CNT_OTHR = !CNT_OTHR! + !Other!

+Tool: Delete Field
+- Input: mass_zctas_2010_aeac84_idty_ANGL_OV_SWP
+- Fields: Angle, End to End, Sideswipe, One Vehicle, Other

+## Part III: Summarizing the Road Network

+Tool: Identity
+- Purpose: To find the intersection of the input features and identity features, it is helpful to find the roads that are in urban and non urban areas
+- Input: mass_eot_roads_aeac84
+- Identity features: mass_zctas_2010_aeac84_idty_ANGL_ETE_OV_OTHR_SWP
+- Output: mass_eot_roads_aeac84_idty
+- Output description: It is a polyline layer with attributes of the input layer, useful to find segregate the urban and non urban areas

+Add field
+- ROAD_URB   DOUBLE Numeric
+- ROAD_NURB   DOUBLE Numeric

+Convert the nulls to 0 for the two new files

+Calculate field:
+- ROAD_URB = 0
+- ROAD_NURB = 0
+- THis is one of the way but it is take very long time just to populate nulls in the field

+** Used Chatgpt to check for other options, how I can get summaries dealing with large roads layer.
+Both the  mass_eot_roads_aeac84_idty and mass_zctas_2010_aeac84_idty_ANGL_ETE_OV_OTHR_SWP are in North america albers Equal Area conic with meters as numerical unit, so no need to create a new field for the shape length.**

+Instead of above process summary statistics can be done

+Tool: Summary statistics
+- Input: mass_eot_roads_aeac84_idty
+- Output table: mass_eot_roads_aeac84_idty_smry
+- Statistics Fields:
+- Shape_length  Sum
+- Case Fields
+- ZCTA5CE10
+- FID_new_england_urbanized_areas_2010_aes84
+- Output description: It gives the summary of length for each zipcode and from here data can be joined to another layer.

+Create two new fields
+- Input layer: mass_eot_roads_aeac84_idty_smry

+- ROAD_URBN   DOUBLE  NUMERIC
+- ROAD_NURB   DOUBLE  NUMERIC

+Convert the Nulls to 0

+- Tool: Select by attributes
+- FID_new_england_urbanized-areas_2010-aeac84 = -1

+Tool: Calculate field
+- ROAD_NURB = SUM_Shape_Length

+Switch the selection

+Tool: Calculate field
+- ROAD_URBN = SUM_Shape_Length

+- Output description: The sum road length for both urban and non- urban areas zip is identified

+Join Field:
+- Purpose: To permanently join the summarized road length table to the integrated ZCTA layer, so that each ZCTA polygon contains the total road lengths for both urbanized and non-urbanized areas.
+- Input table: mass_zctas_2010_aeac84_idty_ANGL_ETE_OV_OTHR_SWP
+- Input field: ZCTA5CE10
+- Join table: mass_eot_roads_aeac84_idty_smry
+- Join field: ZCTA5CE10
+- Transfer fields:  ROAD_URBN, ROAD_NURB
+- Output description: It joins the total summed road lengths for both urbanized and non-urbanized areas to each ZCTA polygon.
+The resulting layer contains all original ZCTA attributes along with two new fields representing urban road length and non-urban road length, allowing spatial analysis of road distribution within each ZCTA.

+#### Conclusion:
+- The final dataset is an integrated spatial layer for the Commonwealth of Massachusetts that combines ZCTA boundaries, urbanized areas, road networks, and vehicle crash data.
+Each ZCTA polygon includes newly created attributes identifying urbanized and non-urbanized areas, summarized road lengths, and crash counts by collision type.
+Additional calculations were performed to separate and total urban and non-urban areas, as well as to aggregate crash and road statistics within each ZCTA.
+- The resulting dataset provides a clear framework for analyzing vehicle collision patterns across Massachusetts, allowing comparisons of crash frequency and road density between urban and non-urban environments.
+It serves as the foundation for studying spatial relationships between infrastructure and crash occurrences at the ZIP Code level.